dragonfire535/xiao/README.md

 * **new-password:** Sends a "Weak Password/Strong Password" meme with the passwords of your choice.
 * **nike-ad:** Sends a "Believe in Something" Nike Ad meme with the text of your choice.
 * **plankton-plan:** Sends a Plankton's Plan meme with steps of your choice.
+* **skyrim-skill:** Sends a "Skyrim Skill" meme with the skill and image of your choice.
 * **sora-selfie:** Draws an image or a user's avatar behind Sora taking a selfie.
 * **sos:** Sends a "Esther Verkest's Help Sign" comic with the text of your choice.
 * **spongebob-burn:** Sends a "Spongebob Throwing Something into a Fire" meme with words of your choice.